adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.io/assets/img/master_thesis.png" />
 </figure>

 For my Master Thesis, I worked with Prodrive Technologies to study and improve their current AGV localization strategy for their next generation of autonomous 2D LiDAR based robots.
-Two strategies were proposed, implemented, and validated in a simulated environment using ROS and Gazebo.
+Multiple strategies were proposed, implemented, and validated in a simulated environment using ROS and Gazebo.
+The leading strategy involved the inclusion of an IMU to correct for any localization failures, and predictive re-mapping of the environment to correct for changes in the environment.
 This project is not open-access.

 ### [Maze Solving Robot](http://cstwiki.wtb.tue.nl/index.php?title=Embedded_Motion_Control_2016)
 #### 2016 | TU Eindhoven